ARTICLE CATEGORIES

 Finding Your Flow

-Csikszentmihalyi described the experience of flow, a “synergy of different aspects of consciousness where you wish you could go forever because it feels like you are completely fulfilling something that you can do you well and see it happening and feel that nothing else matters.”
+Csikszentmihalyi described the experience of flow as a state where you are completely absorbed in meaningful activity, where challenge and skill meet, and where the work itself becomes deeply fulfilling.
 Flow is a place where people have very clear goals and is what athletes commonly refer to as “the zone.”

-Moment- by-moment, people who flow know exactly what they have to do in an almost surreal, out-of-body experience where life-purpose and satisfaction are at the pinnacle.
-Outside of pitching a perfect game or bowling a 300, other tasks commonly experienced as flow are playing music, painting, writing, sewing, or any other sequence-oriented task where you can let your mind go and simply allow your innate intelligence to operate in full capacity.
+Moment by moment, people who flow know exactly what they have to do in an almost surreal, out-of-body experience where life purpose and satisfaction are at the pinnacle.
+Outside of pitching a perfect game or bowling a 300, other tasks commonly experienced as flow are playing music, painting, writing, sewing, problem solving, building, teaching, homemaking, gardening, or any other sequence-oriented task where you can let your mind go and simply allow your God-given gifts to operate in full capacity.

 Occupational Bliss